jonas-433/Pinnacle_100_custom_ble_sensor/README.md

 To update firmware over HTTPS.
 Updates over HTTPS have been decoupled from Laird Connectivity's Bluegrass cloud portal.
 Images hosted on any AWS server can be downloaded.
 The details on how to trigger the update via the device shadow are available [here.](docs/cloud_fota.md)

-## Code changes

-To add your own BLE sensor for this demo, your own data format needs to be defined first and it sould be added to SensorTable.
-Also your own advert event hanlder needs to be created.
-Take a look at [this commit](https://github.com/vascode/Pinnacle-100-Firmware/commit/0346839f524492abac86ab76ccdcea928236c839) to see what's added from the original code.
-For example,

-* BKAdEvent_t : BeckettLink Tank Gauge's data structure in advert.
-This is added to SensorEntry_t for SensorTable in sensor_table.c
-* FindBKAdvertisement : Check if the advert is from Beckett by checking payload length and company ID
-* BkAdEventHandler : copy Beckett advert data to Sensortable
-* BkShadowMaker : Prepare shadow in json by referring data in SensorTable

 ## Connect to AWS account

-Read [here](docs/aws_iot.md) where you will set up AWS account and set its endpoint address in MG100 so that you can see data from your BLE sensor in your AWS.
+Read [here](docs/aws_iot.md) where you will set up AWS account and set its endpoint address in MG100 so that you can see data from your BLE sensor in your AWS IoT.